MrChrisJ/World-Citizenship/ReadMe.md

 First and foremost this is a learning exercise to discover whether the currently available open source cryptographic tools are up to the task of a global social network.

 **What this is *not***
-This is not a Web of Trust or an attempt to build dynamic reputation systems.
-The aim with this project is to do one thing really well.
+This is not a Web of Trust or an attempt to build a dynamic reputation system.
+The aim with this project is to do one thing really well; to create an affordable ID Card that makes an unfalsifiable claim as to the existence of person.
 We will take a modular approach when scaling out in to areas such as identity management and smart contracts.

 ## Apparatus